mbrs9/Getting-Cleaning---PA/CodeBook.md

   * subject_test.txt (stored internally as "subject_test")

   NOTE:
-  * For both y_train & y_test the column name is changed to "label".
+  * For both y_train & y_test the column name is changed to "activity".
   * For both subject_test & subject_train the column name is changed to "subject"

 2. A trainData data set is created by merging: subject_test, y_test and x_test